 A ThinkMarkets Islamic account is completely swap-free.
 What this means is that Muslims can be assured that their positions held overnight in their trading account will never accrue interest (riba).
 Instead, clients are charged a simple, weekly administrative fee for positions held for seven days or more.
 It’s worth noting that this is a weekly charge and not a daily charge, like some other Islamic forex broker accounts highlighted in this review.

 The administrative fee is made in 7-day increments, with the following rates being charged in $USD, per 1 full lot, per day:

-Yes, EasyMarkets offer trading accounts that adhere to Islamic laws (Sharia).
-On all EasyMarkets Islamic trading accounts, when traders extend their strategy to hold a position overnight, no rollover fees will be charged the following day.
-This ensures that traders of the Islamic faith don’t ever accrue interest on their positions and remain fully Sharia-compliant.
+Yes, easyMarkets offer trading accounts that adhere to Islamic laws (Sharia).
+On all easyMarkets Islamic trading accounts, when traders extend their strategy to hold a position overnight, no rollover fees will be charged the following day.
+This ensures that traders of the Islamic faith don’t ever accrue interest in their positions and remain fully Sharia-compliant.

-All AvaTrade Islamic accounts opened by Muslim clients are managed according to Sharia law and as a result, forex traders of the Islamic faith can feel confident trading with AvaTrade. t’s an important company ethos of AvaTrade to respect their Islamic clients’ beliefs and ensure the correct following of rules in Islam.
+All AvaTrade Islamic accounts opened by Muslim clients are managed according to Sharia law, and as a result, forex traders of the Islamic faith can feel confident trading with AvaTrade.
+It is an important company ethos of AvaTrade to respect their Islamic clients’ beliefs and ensure the correct following of rules in Islam.
 With over 10 years of experience as a global forex broker, Muslims can feel safe that AvaTrade delivers on its promises.